sad912/reading-notes/Vue3 Guide.md

 ### Single-File Components

-- It also known as `*.vue` files, abbreviated as SFC.
+- It also knew as `*.vue` files, abbreviated as SFC.
 - It encapsulates the component’s logic, template, and styles in single file.

 Here’s the previous example, written in SFC format: